 The setup services are 100% free, though you will pay the Secretary of State fees and postage.
 Fees for additional services aren’t posted on its site.

 Inc Authority will file your business structure paperwork on your behalf and then give you one year of registered agent service and free Compliance Coach access.

 ZenBusiness leverages technology and automation to simplify the process of LLC and corporation filing.

-The Zenbusiness standard service starts at $49 a year plus state filing fees.
+The ZenBusiness Starter service starts at $0 a year plus state filing fees then go up to $299 for the Premium plan.
 It will help you secure your business name, file and verify your documents with the state, and deliver your Articles of Incorporation.
 Additional services are available for various fees.
-Registered agent fees vary, operating agreement templates cost $49, annual report filing for $100, compliance services for $199, and more.
+Registered agent fees vary, operating agreement templates cost $125, annual report filing for $100, compliance services for $199, and more.

 Features and Benefits of ZenBusiness

 ZenBusiness offers filing services in all 50 states plus Washington D.C.
 Its website includes helpful information even if you don’t use its services.
 It also offers a monthly $5,000 grant; customers who have used its formation services are eligible to enter.

 Incfile offers free LLC filing, as well as a full suite of startup services like banking and bookkeeping.
 It also has a robust learning center with information on starting a business, choosing the right business structure, and growing your business.